-If your business hasn’t opened yet, you can create a Google My Business listing and let your community know that you'll be opening soon.
-Set your future opening date, engage with customers, and announce when and where you’ll be open for business.
+If your business hasn’t opened yet, you can create a Business Profile on Google to let your community know when your business will open at the given address.
+Set your future opening date, engage with customers, and announce when and where you open for business.

-Important: For bulk verified accounts, it’s especially important to set the future opening date before verification, as your listings are instantly verified.
+Important: For bulk verified accounts, it’s especially important to set the future opening date before verification, because these are instantly verified.

 Only the year and month of your opening date are required.
 You can enter a date up to one year in the future.

-Once you’ve entered the date and verified your business, your listing will show up on Google 90 days prior to the opening date.
+After you enter the date and verify your business, your profile shows up on Google 90 days prior to your opening date.

 Engage with customers

-- Photos: Post photos of your location, and keep the community up-to-date with the progress of your store from construction to opening day.
+- Add photos: Photos of your location can keep the community up-to-date with the progress of your store from construction to opening day.

-- Merchant description: Explain what your business is all about, and let the community learn about your business straight from the source.
+- Include a merchant description: Explain what your business is all about, and let the community learn about your business straight from the source.

-Once your business opens, your listing will show a "Recently opened" tag on Google for 90 days.
+Once your business opens, your profile will show a "Recently opened" tag on Google for 90 days.